 Senate Advisory Committee on University Affairs (SACUA) is the executive arm of the Central Faculty Governance system and coordinates and implements the actions of the University Senate and the Senate Assembly.
 View more information

-Membership of the Faculty Senate consists of all members of the professorial staff, research faculty, members of the library staff, the executive officers of the university, the dean of each school or college, and others designated by the Board of Regents from time to time.
+Membership of the Faculty Senate consists of tenure track professorial faculty, research faculty, clinical professors, lecturers, librarians, archivists, curators, the executive officers of the university, and the dean of each school or college, and others designated by the Board of Regents from time to time.
 View more information

 We want to hear from you

 Your input is important to us.
 If you have questions about Central Faculty Governance, about participating, or if you have questions or concerns about a specific topic, please contact us.
 The Faculty Senate Office will get back to you within twenty-four business hours.